yzhernand/blog/content/posts/perl-weekly-challenge-9.md

 > Write a script that finds the first square number that has at least 5 distinct digits.
 This was proposed by Laurent Rosenfeld.

 This was a fun one.
 In the work I've done in the past, speed was always important.
 The more we could cut down run time the better.
-So I brought that mentality here to this challenge, even if the "speedup" was probably not worth and this "optimization" could hardly be called that.
+So I brought that mentality here to this challenge, even if the "speedup" was probably not worth it and this "optimization" could hardly be called that.

 Anyway, my idea was to just not waste time starting with 1, or 2, or any square root that would not yield at least a 5-digit square.
 So, for a general case of an n-digit square: